 How to choose a body shop after an accident

-But, what is the difference between a preferred auto body shop and a direct one/shop you choose?
-That is a good question our team at Farahi Law Firm, APC is glad to answer so you know how to get your property damage repaired properly, saving you long-term consequences of botched car repair services.
+So, what is the difference between a preferred auto body shop and a shop you choose?
+That is a good question our team at Farahi Law Firm is glad to answer so you know how to repair your property damage properly, saving you the long-term consequences of botched car repair services.

 What is a Preferred Body Shop?

-A preferred repair shop, as the name implies is a vehicle repair facility that has entered into a contract with an insurance company.
-As we said before, you might think sending your vehicle to one of these places will net you better costs and thorough repairs, in reality, sending your vehicle to an auto collision repair shop recommended by the insurance companies does the total opposite.
+As the name implies, a preferred repair shop is a vehicle repair facility that has entered into a contract with an insurance company.
+While you might think sending your vehicle to one of these places will net you better costs and thorough repairs, sending your vehicle to an auto collision repair shop recommended by the insurance companies does the opposite.

 But why?
-Well, it is a common misconception that insurance carriers are there to help you as their client when in reality they are in the business of making money.
-When insurance carriers use a preferred body shop, they are expecting quick and cheap repairs, not a real in-depth review of the problems with your vehicle after a car accident.
+Well, it is a common misconception that insurance carriers are there to help you as their client when, in reality, they are in the business of making money.
+When insurance carriers use a preferred body shop, they expect quick and cheap repairs, not a real in-depth review of the problems with your vehicle after a car accident.

 Body Shops and Insurance Companies

-These shops normally enter into an agreement with the insurance companies for their collision repair services, with this arrangement, they will be getting a steady stream of clients, but no real damage will be fixed.
-Since they also have to churn out repairs as quickly as possible for the insurance company they partner with.
+These auto shops typically agree with insurance companies for their collision repair services.
+With this arrangement, they will get steady clients, but no real damage will be fixed.
+They also have to churn out repairs for the insurance company they partner with as quickly as possible.

-And that is without mentioning the bad state your vehicle would be in due to undercarriage damages, this means that even if your car looks fine on the outside, if the frame was damaged, then it wouldn’t get fixed in a preferred body-shop just because the insurance carrier would deem it “too expensive” and in a way, it would help lower the compensation amount for your injuries.
+That is without mentioning the bad state your vehicle would be in due to undercarriage damages.
+This means that even if your car looks fine on the outside if the frame is damaged, it won’t get fixed in a preferred body shop just because the insurance carrier would deem it “too expensive.”
+In a way, it would help lower the compensation amount for your injuries.

-You should never do that, instead, you should take your car to an independent body shop that offers actual car repairs.
-An independent shop, contrary to a preferred one, has no obligation to follow what the insurance company mandates.
+You should never do that; instead, you should take your car to an independent body shop that offers actual car repairs.
+Unlike a preferred shop, an independent shop has no obligation to follow what the insurance company mandates.
 In turn, your car will get a thorough review of the damages.

-Knowing that your car will be good as new after a vehicle collision, even when it could take months or weeks to properly restore it to its condition before the accident, knowing that you won’t have to take your car for repairs, again and again, spending more money in the process due to the insurance companies desire to make more money at your expenses is a soothing thought.
+Knowing that your car will be as good as new after a vehicle collision, even when it could take months or weeks to properly restore it to its condition before the accident, is a soothing thought.
+You won’t have to repeatedly take your car for repairs and spend more money because of insurance companies trying to cut corners.

 Contact Us Today